vicciDev/inventory-pro/README.md

 yarn test
 ```

-*(If you don't have tests yet, you can note that: “No tests are configured yet — coming soon.”)*
+*No tests are configured yet - coming soon.*

 ## Deployment